 In the normal course of business, CCC becomes involved in various legal disputes and claims.
 CCC vigorously defends its position in such actions through USDA OGC and Department of Justice.
-As of September 30, 2022 no pending legal matters existed that were considered probable or reasonably possible, which require recognition (accrual) in the consolidated financial statements or require further disclosure.
-As of September 30, 2021, CCC had one pending litigation that was determined to be reasonably possible, which was resolved in FY 2022.
+As of September 30, 2023 and 2022 no pending legal matters existed that were considered probable or reasonably possible, which require recognition (accrual) in the consolidated financial statements or require further disclosure.